COScholl/intro-to-git/readme.md

 - adds all files and folders from current dir

 # Removing files
-- git reset HEAD <file>: to unstage from staging area (files added)
+- git reset HEAD <file>: to unstage from staging area (unstage from files added)

 # Ignoring files
+- create .gitignore file and add file2.txt to the doc.
+- git status no longer sees file added to .gitignore